north-road/slyr/docs/src/user_guide/pricing.md

 As we are located in Queensland, Australia (AEST, GMT+10), there is a time lag due to the time differences with our clients in Europe and America.
-Therefore, to speed up the process, include the details below in your email so we can produce an invoice for you straight away.
+Therefore, to **speed up the process**, include the details below in your email so we can produce an invoice for you straight away.
 If you need a quote first, let us know in the email and provide the same details listed below.